erikweibust/dotfiles/README.md

 Finally built a dotfiles repo.
 Have rolled my bashrc and aliases file into this repo.

 The bashrc gets symlinked into my $HOME and then loads all the files in this repo.
+Note:
+This will only work if your username is erik.
+If not, you need to replace all instances of erik with your username.

 To use:
 1. clone this repo to $HOME